 - Bachelor’s Degree – University of North Carolina at Chapel Hill

-- Doctorate of Dental Surgery – University of North Carolina at Chapel Hill
+- Doctorate of Dental Surgery – University of North Carolina Adams School of Dentistry

 - Certificate in Pediatric Dentistry – Bon Secours St. Mary’s Hospital of Richmond

 Right after college, I received on-the-job training as a dental assistant in the pediatric department at UNC School of Dentistry, working directly with skilled dental professionals and specifically with kids.
 After four years of general dental education at UNC, I decided to specialize in pediatric dentistry through a two-year program at Bon Secours Hospital in Richmond, VA.
 One year after that, I voluntarily pursued board certification in pediatric dentistry, and to this day, I am a member of local, regional, and national associations such as the Wake County Pediatric Study Club, Southeastern Society of Pediatric Dentistry, and the American Academy of Pediatric Dentistry.

 In the healthcare industry, one size does not fit all.
 That’s why staying on top of best practices and learning about emerging techniques and materials is so important to me—it allows me to confidently and comprehensively offer tell a caregiver, “I want to set up your child for success.
 Options one and two have proven successful for most of our patients, but option three might be even better for your child’s unique circumstance, and here’s why.”
 Without continuing education, I would not be able to provide care for children in a truly comprehensive manner.